 Pass through a gate at the barn (full of local info) and continue straight ahead to join onto the Priest’s Way.
 This ancient route follows a track taken by local priests as they travelled back and forth between the churches at Swanage and Worth Matravers.
 The track straight ahead leads to the old Durnford School House, now known as Langton House.

-Turn left walking east back to Worth Matravers, Langton Matravers appearing in the valley on your left.
-Follow the route for about half a mile, passing a number of quarries, working and retired.
-The walk is also accompanied by their sounds of beeping and grinding, but occasionally they are interrupted with a toot from the Swanage Steam Train.
+Turn left walking east back to Worth Matravers, Langton Matravers appearing in the valley on your right.
+Follow the route for about half a mile, passing a number of quarries, both working and retired.
+The walk is also accompanied by the angry sounds of engines beeping and grinding, but occasionally they are interrupted with a gentle toot from the Swanage Steam Train.
 Behind you, the views drop down to the small town of Swanage before the blue sea then meets the sky, the cliffs of the Isle of Wight sometimes marking the divide.

 Return to the Priest’s Way and turn right.
 This time the views look to the south.
 St Aldhelm’s’ Head is the last patch of land before meeting the sea, highlighted by its white washed coastguard cottages and triangular peak of the chapel.
 Pass the 17th century Eastington Farm on your left, behind which are a collection of earthworks and strip lynchets that indicate that this settlement was once much larger.